PaperMC/PaperDocs/source/about/assets.rst

 Art Assets
 ==========

 This page provides the official PaperMC logomark and the terms under which you may use it.
-It can be used to spread the word about PaperMC.

 .. attention::
   The PaperMC logo is subject to its own seperate licensing terms and does not inherit any from the projects it represents.

 You may: